LSG8/world-cup-football-fan-route/README.md

 ## Notes
 This project is made for fun and demonstration.
 The code is intentionally simple.
 If you have ideas to improve the optimization or add new features, feel free to fork the repository or open an issue.
+There are some limitations listed in the limatation_v<number>.txt file.